Cooperative Flexibility Exchange: Fair and Comfort-Aware Decentralized Resource Allocation: Conclusion

-This paper presents a decentralized energy management approach that integrates a slot exchange mechanism to enhance individual comfort without compromising system-level efficiency.
+This paper presents a decentralized energy management approach that integrates a slot exchange mechanism to enhance individual comfort of consumers without affecting system inefficiency cost.
 The results show that while agents act more selfishly, achieving their preferred slots and reducing the need for further optimization, the proposed slot exchange mechanism remains crucial.
 It consistently improves overall comfort, even in less cooperative settings, by enabling agents to engage in mutually beneficial slot exchanges.
-Notably, the mechanism achieves this without increasing the inefficiency cost, making it an effective tool for sustainable energy management.

-Moreover, the results highlight that fairness in comfort distribution improves through the slot exchange process, especially when initial allocations are suboptimal.
+Moreover, the results highlight that fairness in comfort distribution improves through the slot exchange process.
 As population size increases, the system exhibits higher comfort gains due to more opportunities for matching agents with complementary needs.
 However, the relationship is not strictly linear, as some newly added agents may not always find suitable exchange partners, underscoring the dynamic nature of decentralized coordination.

-The key takeaway is that the proposed slot exchange mechanism enhances comfort in a scalable, adaptive, and cost-neutral manner.
-It provides a robust foundation for real-world applications in utility-led DSM programs and energy community platforms.
-By embedding this mechanism into smart grid operations, energy providers and communities can optimize scheduling decisions, reduce user dissatisfaction, and promote fairer outcomes across diverse population sizes and behavioral profiles.
+The key takeaway is that the proposed slot exchange mechanism enhances comfort in a scalable and adaptive manner.
+It provides a robust foundation for real-world applications in utility-led demand side management programs, route planning for vahicles and drones,vehicle charging schedule optimization, etc. By embedding this mechanism into decentralized decision-making systems, system designers and practitioners can improve scheduling decisions, reduce consumer dissatisfaction, and promote fairer outcomes across diverse population sizes and behavioral profiles.

-In future work, we plan to utilize appliance-level datasets to achieve finer-grained energy optimization..
-Additionally, instead of assigning a fixed behavioral parameter ($\beta$) to all agents, we will implement a learning-based coordination approach.
-Agents will dynamically adapt their behavior by learning from their neighbors, allowing them to intelligently balance personal comfort with system-wide efficiency over time.